dell/csm-docs/content/docs/csidriver/features/powerstore.md

 ```

 >Note: The access mode ReadWriteOnce allows multiple pods to access a single volume within a single worker node and the behavior is consistent across all supported Kubernetes versions.

+## NVMe/TCP Support

+CSI Driver for Dell Powerstore 2.2.0 and above supports NVMe/TCP provisioning.
+To enable NVMe/TCP provisioning, blockProtocol on secret should be specified as `NVMeTCP`.
+In case blockProtocol is specified as `auto`, the driver will be able to find the initiators on the host and choose the protocol accordingly.
+If the host has multiple protocols enabled, then FC gets the highest priority followed by iSCSI and then NVMeTCP.